Level III – Visceral Considerations in the canine patient: Respiratory and Cardiovascular systems.

 Who can apply: This course is designed for canine musculoskeletal professionals who have solid academic knowledge and significant hands on experience in the field of canine therapeutic medicine.
 Proof of prior experience and education is essential.

 Pre-requisites: Attendees must have completed a minimum of Canine Level (Stage) I & Level (Stage) II ESO/AOI course or the equivalent and have provided AOI with clear evidence of existing knowledge base.

 - A solid foundation of musculoskeletal and biomechanical knowledge of the canine model;

 - A well versed background in canine anatomy and neuro-anatomy;

 - A solid canine musculoskeletal assessment process (which includes joint and soft tissue testing)

 - Knowledge of adjustments/mobilisation and Balanced Ligamentous Tension/Balance Tissue Tension and Myofascial styles of treatment related to the canine patient;

 - An ability to apply soft tissue, stretching, articulation, mobilisations, Myofascial and Balanced Ligamentous Tension techniques to the canine patient,

 - Safe and confident handling of the canine model in an therapeutic manner.

-Although we can try to locate canine models for students, we actively encouraged delegates to bring a well-behaved dog with them, to maximise the learning experience.
+Although we can try to locate canine models for students, we actively encouraged UK based delegates to bring a well-behaved dog with them, to maximise the learning experience.
 Dogs must be happy and healthy, and comfortable being handled, whilst in the same room as other dogs and people.
 All dogs should have their own insurance in case of accidents and must be able to sit quietly when sitting through the theoretical sections of the day.
 If you cannot bring a dog with you, please ensure this is mentioned at the time of application.